Check your browser settings

 A few moments now could save you heaps of frustration later...

-We have worked hard to improve the way entry form links appear.
+We work hard to ensure entry form links appear for you.
 Entry form links will appear automatically in your browser window at 6.30am, server time.
 This may be a few seconds different to your computer clock.

 We understand that you are keen to get the links, but please, do NOT refresh your browser.
 This will slow your connection and may even mean you miss them.